seed-hypermedia/seed/docs/docs/hypermedia-protocol/document-operations.md

 - `"location": "?@?"`
 - `"parent": ""`

-## Replace Block
+## Replace Block Operation

 `"op": "ReplaceBlock"`

-Attributes are equal to the full [Block](./document-blocks) value.
+Attributes are equal to the full [Block](./document-blocks.md) value.
 The block ID is used to specify which block is being replaced.